arp242/battray/README.markdown

 =============
 The default settings should be good for most people, but Battray is pretty flexible and you can set it up as you like.
-The default configuration is at `/usr/share/battray/battrayrc.py`, copy it to `~/.config/battray/battrayrc.py` and edit it, there are a few comments to get you started.
+The default configuration is at `/usr/share/battray/battrayrc.py` or `/usr/local/share/battray/battrayrc.py`, copy it to `~/.config/battray/battrayrc.py` and edit it, there are a few comments to get you started.

 The configuration file is run with `exec()`, so any Python code goes.

 Available functions
 -------------------
+- `source_default()`
+  Source the default configuration file; this way you can append the default configuration file with your own commands, rather than completely overwrite it.

 - `run(cmd)`
   Run `cmd` (string) in shell.
 Note: no escaping will be done on the command.